Epistates/turbomcp/README.md

 **Production-ready Rust SDK for the Model Context Protocol (MCP) with zero-boilerplate development and progressive enhancement.**

-Build MCP servers in seconds with automatic schema generation, type-safe handlers, and multiple transport protocols. **Note: v2.0.0-rc.2 (Release Candidate - not stable)**
+Build MCP servers in seconds with automatic schema generation, type-safe handlers, and multiple transport protocols.

 ## Table of Contents